GIS4DEV/GIS4DEV.github.io/_posts/2021-09-30-OSM-resilience-implement.md

   - Methods (verbal description of analysis with SQL code blocks, with sufficient explanation and detail to be reproduced)
   - Results (interpretation, with link to Leaflet map and any static maps)

-## Wisdom for Spatial SQL
+## Wisdom for Spatial SQL and OSM

 - Several manuals and tutorial resources were referenced on the first day of SQL
 - Use lowercase table names and column names and avoid using SQL keywords or function names for table names and column names
 - Refresh the schema every time you: `ALTER TABLE`, `DROP TABLE`, `CREATE TABLE`, or `addgeometrycolumn()`
 - Remember to alias the results of any function or calculation to a good field name with `AS` or the shorthand `.`
-- Analyze attributes if possible, not geometries
+- Analyze attributes if possible, not geometries.
+Geographic and spatial operations are computationally expensive, so avoid them if possible.
-- Keep geometries smaller / simpler wherever possible: points are better than polygons, single-part features better than multi-part features
+- Keep geometries smaller / simpler wherever possible: points are better than polygons, single-part features better than multi-part features.
-- Create spatial indices for large geographic datasets before applying any spatial function
+- Create spatial indices for large geographic datasets before applying any spatial function.
-- Test solutions with simple queries first, and use `LIMIT` to see if things are working before scaling up
+- Test solutions with simple queries first, and use a `LIMIT` clause or `WHERE` clause to check if things are working with just a few features before scaling up
+- Break the problem up into smaller goals/steps.
+Feel free to create a `VIEW` or a `TABLE` of results from these intermediary steps to help check your work and avoid complex compound SQL queries.
 - Check counts and totals of the data you're analyzing throughout the process to make sure you're not creating & propagating errors
-- Write workflows as you know them from geog120 to help plan and keep track of what you're doing
+- Write workflows as you know them from introductory GIS to help plan and keep track of what you're doing
-- Keep the queries in your own SQL file, sequentially with semicolons, so that your work is reproducible
+- Draft and save queries in a `.sql` file using Atom.
+End each query with a semicolon `;` so that the full workflow is reproducible.
-- Don't try viewing or previewing super complex tables.
+- Don't try viewing or previewing extremely large or complex tables.
 View the INFO tab and query with a `LIMIT` of just a few records
 - Remember to type-cast any geometries created from spatial functions `::geometry(geometry_type,EPSG_code)`
 - Almost everything involving two tables/layers is best accomplished with a `join`, including attribute joins, spatial joins, select by location, overlay analysis and distance analysis.
 - OpenStreetMap can be surprising because the data is volunteered: different volunteers might use different tags, tag values, and geometries (points or polygons).
 Super-users *tend* to edit these things for consistency.
+- The volunteer effort for digitizing and maintaining data on OpenStreetMap is not constant over space or time.
+Run some queries to test the spatial-temporal completeness of the data you are interested in, and consider limiting the extent of your analysis to a region in which the data seems reliable.